 Have Calm Down Jars Around

 This is my secret weapon!
 My classrooms had calm down jars all around – dramatic play, library, a quiet area, and in window sills.
 You just never know who might want one, and I usually had at least three around in a classroom setting.

 Calm down jars are most effective with mildly upset children or in everyday exploration.
 Once a child becomes familiar with calm down jars, he will find great enjoyment from them.
 In fact, they can be very therapeutic and are a calming tool used by professional therapists.

 There are events in life that can impact a child for days, weeks, or longer.
 We won’t always have the right words to say, and many times as a teacher, I don’t even know what is going on.
 So when I see a child who seems upset, or in a funk, or just not themselves, I’ll suggest a calm down jar (which we call the glitter bottle).

 I would say that 90% of the time the child will take it, and it really does help!

 Calm down jars help for a number of reasons.
-They help children (and adults) start taking deep breaths.
+This particular calming tool helps children (and adults) start taking deep breaths.
 You don’t even have to mention breathing to them – it happens automatically and naturally.